RBEGamer/RWTH_HACK_2018/README.md

 ## USED ARCHITECTURE

-* BACKEND: Python + Flash(Webserver)
+* BACKEND: Python + Flask
-* DATABASE: SQL-LITE (embedden in directly in the Backend)
+* DATABASE: SQLITE (embedden in directly in the Backend)
-* FRONTEND: Bootstrap 4.0 and Vuejs as templating engine
+* FRONTEND: Bootstrap 4.0 and Vuejs

 ## SCREENSHOTS (FINAL RESULT)